cdunn6754/reReddit_backend/README.md

 try to subscribe to a subreddit you are already a member a 400 error will be returned
   * action: must be either `sub` or `unsub`

-* __POST `/subs/{title}/post/` (auth)__
-Allows authenticated users to create posts to the subreddit.
-You must already be a member of the subreddit, i.e. subscribed, to create a post.
-NOTE: In the future this view may be moved to the `/posts/` branch.
-  * title: the title of the new post
-  * body: the body of the new post

 ### `/posts/`